Gold Vienna Philharmonic Coins

 1/10 Ounce Philharmonic

-The one-ounce Vienna Philharmonic coin has a diameter of 37mm and is 2mm thick, giving the coin dimensions slightly smaller than the old US silver dollar coin.
-It carries a face value of 100 euros and is available from Monex in units of ten, one-ounce coins.
-The coins can be purchased outright for personal delivery or can be financed through the exclusive Monex ATLAS account.
+The one-ounce Vienna Philharmonic coin has a diameter of 37mm and is 2mm thick, slightly smaller dimensions than the old US silver dollar coin.
+It carries a face value of 100 euros and is available from Monex in units of ten.
+Coinage purchased outright may be delivered to you or stored in an independent third party vault.
+Coins may also be financed through the exclusive Monex Atlas account.
 Additionally, Vienna Philharmonic gold coins are suitable for an IRA investment.

 Each of the fractional Vienna Philharmonic coins are sold in units of 20 coins, and are available for personal delivery only.
 The quarter-ounce coin has a diameter of 22mm, is 1.20mm thick, and has a face value of 25 euro.
 The tenth-ounce coin has a diameter of 16mm, is 1.20mm thick, and has a face value of 10 euro.
 Each of the fractional coins features the same images found on the one-ounce coin.